 Architecture Overview

-nself provides a comprehensive, modern backend architecture that combines the best of cloud-native technologies.
-With v0.4.8 delivering the new Plugin System, environment management via .environments/, and production deployment commands, nself creates a scalable, production-ready backend infrastructure.
+ɳSelf provides a modern backend architecture that combines the best of cloud-native technologies.
+The Plugin System (available since v1.0.0), environment management via .environments/, and production deployment commands give you a scalable, production-ready backend infrastructure with a single CLI.

 .environments/ Directory Structure